Zelensky threatened to revise the non-nuclear status of Ukraine

 Zelensky threatened to revise Ukraine's non-nuclear status, as provided for in the Budapest Memorandum.
 Speaking at the Munich Security Conference, he said that Kiev would initiate a meeting of the countries that signed the document, and if the meeting does not take place, then Ukraine has the right to regain its nuclear status, which it lost in 1994.

-I initiate consultations within the framework of the Budapest Memorandum (...)
-If (...) there are no security guarantees as a result of them (...) all the 1994 package decisions will be called into question
+I am initiating consultations within the framework of the Budapest Memorandum (...)
+If (...) as a result of these consultations there are no guarantees of security (...) all the package decisions of 1994 will be called into question

 Zelensky said, adding that he would instruct Foreign Minister Kuleba to convene the summit.

-Prior to that, in his speech, he accused Russia of “annexing” Crimea, capturing Donbass, preparing for an attack, constant shelling from “illegal republics”, as an example, he even cited an artillery shell that allegedly hit a kindergarten a few days ago.
-Zelensky stressed that Kiev "consistently" implements the Minsk agreements, while Russia, on the contrary, violates them.
-Therefore, he demands protection from Russia for Ukraine, including within the framework of the Budapest Memorandum.
-And if this does not happen, then Kiev will ensure its own security, including a return to nuclear status.
+Before this, in his speech, he accused Russia of “annexing” Crimea, seizing Donbass, preparing for an attack, constant shelling from the “illegal republics”, and even cited as an example artillery a shell that allegedly hit a kindergarten a few days ago.
+Zelensky emphasized that Kyiv "consistently" fulfills the Minsk agreements, while Russia, on the contrary, violates them.
+Therefore, he demands protection for Ukraine from Russia, including within the framework of the Budapest Memorandum.
+And if this does not happen, then Kyiv will ensure its own security, including by returning to nuclear status.

 After the collapse of the Soviet Union, part of the nuclear arsenal remained on the territory of Ukraine.
 In 1994, the Budapest Memorandum was signed, under which Ukraine acquired a non-nuclear status, and Russia, the United States and Great Britain promised to provide guarantees for its security.